-10.123.
-Assets on the local heritage list are 'undesignated non-designated heritage assets'.
+- 10.109 Assets on the local heritage list are 'non-designated heritage assets'.
 Applicants will be required to provide a heritage statement/ archaeological assessment/site evaluation for their proposals.
-Proposals that will have a harmful impact will be required to meet the relevant tests set out in paragraphs 131-134 of the NPPF.

-- 10.124.
-The council will seek to keep the local heritage list up to date with input from local people, groups and national amenity societies.
-However, through the delivery of normal planning duties the council may also identify undesignated non-designated heritage assets that may not be on the local heritage list.
-Where applications are received for such assets this policy will apply. - 10.125.
-Where appropriate the council will seek statutory designation (designated heritage asset status) to secure the protection of undesignated heritage assets. - 10.126.
-The local heritage list should be considered a work in progress as it will be subject to change over time as more assets are identified.
+Proposals that will have a harmful impact will be required to meet the relevant tests set out in the NPPF. - 10.110 The council will seek to keep the local heritage list up to date with input from local people, groups and national amenity societies.
+However, through the delivery of normal planning duties the council may also identify non-designated heritage assets that may not be on the local heritage list.
+Where applications are received for such assets this policy will apply. - 10.111 Where appropriate the council will seek statutory designation (designated heritage asset status) to secure the protection of undesignated heritage assets. - 10.112 The local heritage list should be considered a work in progress as it will be subject to change over time as more assets are identified.
 It can be viewed on the council website.
-Proposals affecting buildings and structures will be permitted where their architectural interest, historic interest, townscape value and rarity are sustained or enhanced in accordance with established conservation best practice. - 10.127.
-Proposals affecting designations associated with a close historical association will be permitted where they maintain those aspects of the building/structure which were present during the period of the recognised historical significance. - 10.128.
-Archaeological priority areas are identified on the council's website.
-In accordance with London Plan Policy HC1, the The council will require applicants for proposals which involve excavation or ground works on sites of archaeological potential to: - submit an archaeological assessment and evaluation of the site, including the impact of the proposed development - preserve, protect, safeguard and enhance archaeological monuments, remains and their settings in development, and seek a public display and interpretation where appropriate - undertake proper investigation and recording of archaeological remains as an integral part of a development programme, and publication and archiving of results to advance understanding. - 10.129.
-Local historic spaces and designed landscapes also contribute significantly to Lambeth's local distinctiveness and are included on the local heritage list.
-The following are proposed for inclusion on the local landscape register:
+Proposals affecting buildings and structures will be permitted where their architectural interest, historic interest, townscape value and rarity are sustained or enhanced in accordance with established conservation best practice. - 10.113 Proposals affecting designations associated with a close historical association will be permitted where they maintain those aspects of the building/structure which were present during the period of the recognised historical significance. - 10.114 Archaeological Priority Areas are identified on the Policies Map. - 10.115 Local historic spaces and designed landscapes also contribute significantly to Lambeth's local distinctiveness and are included on the local heritage list. - 10.116 Some of these spaces benefit from protection under other legislation such as the Rush Common Act (1806) or the London Squares Preservation Act (1931).
+For a full list of the sites affected by this Act see Appendix 7. - 10.117 Proposals affecting local spaces and landscapes will be permitted where their settings, openness, design integrity and features of interest are preserved or enhanced.
+The authentic reinstatement or modern reinterpretation